BillNgocHoa/High-Accuracy-CNN-Deep-Learning-for-Botanical-Image-Classification-Segmentation/README.md

-# High-Accuracy-CNN-Deep-Learning-for-Botanical-Image-Classification-Segmentation
-Deep learning project using a scratch-built CNN for high-accuracy classification (95.8%) and a fine-tuned DeepLabv3+ model for precise segmentation (98.8%).
-Optimise the performance for small and complex botanical image datasets, using custom CNN architecture designs

-## Deep Vision: Building CNNs from Scratch & Fine-Tuning for Flower Classification & Segmentation
+# High Accuracy CNN Deep Learning for Botanical Image Classification and Segmentation

-This project applies **Deep Learning for computer vision** to solve two real-world image analysis tasks:
-1. **Multiclass Flower Classification** – identifying 17 species of flowers.
-2. **Semantic Segmentation** – detecting and isolating flower regions from the background.

-It combines a **scratch-built CNN** for classification and a **fine-tuned pretrained DeepLabv3+** model for segmentation.
-The work demonstrates how **custom CNN architectures** and **transfer learning** can both be effective for solving vision problems on small datasets.

----
-# High-Accuracy-CNN-Deep-Learning-for-Botanical-Image-Classification-Segmentation

 Deep learning project applying **Convolutional Neural Networks (CNNs)** to tackle two key computer vision tasks in botanical image analysis:
 1. **Multiclass Flower Classification** – built a **custom CNN from scratch** using MATLAB’s Deep Learning Toolbox, achieving **95.8% test accuracy** on the Oxford 17 Flowers dataset.
 2. **Semantic Segmentation** – fine-tuned a **pretrained DeepLabv3+ (ResNet-18 backbone)** for binary flower-vs-background segmentation, reaching **98.8% pixel accuracy** and **84.7% mean IoU** on the DaffodilSeg subset.

-Designed to perform **optimally on small, complex datasets**, this project combines **custom CNN architecture design**, **data augmentation**, and **transfer learning** to deliver robust, high-accuracy models for real-world image classification and segmentation challenges.
+Designed to **optimise the performance on small, complex datasets**, this project combines **custom CNN architecture design**, **data augmentation**, and **transfer learning** to deliver robust, high-accuracy models for real-world image classification and segmentation challenges.

 ---